 Our time to descend had begun and we navigated our way through some dense forest with the help of installed chains and some nice paths.
 Often we were in the wild but the route down was quite well maintained considering it isn’t a highly trafficked path.
 The chain sections were very moderate and you almost didn’t need the assistance but it’s great to have on a rainy day in particular.

-As we had almost completed our loop, we entered an incredilbe section of the trail with some of the largest Eucalyptus trees I’ve seen on Madeira.
-I had to stop here for a while and take it all in as I framed up a shot on my wide-anlge lens, which only just fit in the massive trees.
+As we had almost completed our loop, we entered an incredible section of the trail with some of the largest Eucalyptus trees I’ve seen on Madeira.
+I had to stop here for a while and take it all in as I framed up a shot on my wide-angle lens, which only just fit in the massive trees.

 That rounded out our trip as we made it back to the car just in time to beat the rain.
 Overall this was a pretty tricky hike but nothing too crazy if you can handle a little scrambling.
 I hope you enjoyed this guide to the Monte Trigo hike on Madeira Island.